 If you are a regular cook or baker, a lot of the muffin ingredients may be lying around in your pantry already.
-And if you have made muffins before, you will find this Brocooli and Chutney Muffins pretty straight forward.
+And if you have made muffins before, you will find this Broccoli and Chutney Muffins straight forward.

 Making the muffins

-Now – at this point I like to add in the sautéed onions followed by self raising flour, and all of the seasonings.
+Now – at this point I like to add in the sautéed onions followed by self-raising flour, and all the seasonings.

 Notice how we are not using an electric or stand mix?
 This recipe does not need fancy equipment, a hand whisk works perfectly well.

-Towards the end, swap over to a spatula, add the chopped broccoli and combine all of the ingredients.
+Towards the end, swap over to a spatula, add the chopped broccoli, and combine all the ingredients.

-Spoon the mixture into muffin cups (roughly two tablespoons per each cup) and bake in the oven for 25 – 30 minutes.
+Spoon the mixture into muffin cups (two tablespoons per cup) and bake in the oven for 25 – 30 minutes.

-A little tip – maybe irrelevant but I found it useful.
-Bake the muffins for 25 minutes until they have turned golden brown.
+A little tip – bake the muffins for 25 minutes until they have turned golden brown.
 Then at the end turn the oven off, leave the door closed and keep the muffins in there for a further five minutes.

 This allows them to cool down with the oven, rather than removing them from the warmth straight away.

-This recipe will take you less than 15 minutes to prepare, and roughly 25 minutes to bake.
+This recipe will take you less than 15 minutes to prepare, and 25 minutes to bake.
 This means that within the hour, you can serve up delicious savoury Broccoli and Chutney muffins.
-Since these are a savoury, you can serve these muffins as a side to a main meal, prepare them as snacks for friends or family and even pack then for kids lunches, maybe even your own lunch!
+Since these are a savoury, you can serve these muffins as a side to a main meal, prepare them as snacks for friends or family and even pack them for kid’s lunches, even your own lunch!

-I have found these muffins to be great for just about any time of the day.
+I have found these muffins to be great for about any time of the day.
 Store them in the fridge for up to three days for later use.
 When you are ready to eat them, heat them in the microwave and serve with some extra chutney, or smeared with some cream cheese.
-Alternatively you can also store these in an air tight container at room temperature.
+Alternatively, you can also store these in an airtight container at room temperature.

-Some may suggest to freeze muffins – mmm I am just not a fan of this.
+Some may suggest freezing muffins – mmm I am just not a fan of this.
 I prefer muffins to be as fresh as possible.
 Re-heating them from a frozen state is not my favourite thing.
 But up to you!

 Looking for more recipes?